Faculty

 caitlin@yorku.ca

-Caitlin Fisher’s primary research investigates the future of narrative through explorations of interactive storytelling and interactive cinema in Augmented Reality environments.
+Caitlin Fisher’s (she/her) primary research investigates the future of narrative through explorations of interactive storytelling and interactive cinema in Augmented Reality environments.
 Current research interests also include digital archiving, lifelogging, data visualization and experimental game structures for storytelling.

 Professor Fisher was awarded a Canada Research Chair in Digital Culture in 2004.
 She is a co-founder of the Future Cinema Lab, dedicated to the exploration of new stories for new screens, and director of the Augmented Reality Lab in the Faculty of Fine Arts at York.
 In the AR Lab, she is working to construct and theorize spatial narrative environments and build expressive software tools for artists.